 download step keyword or the Download Pipeline Artifact task.
 See lifecycle hooks to learn more about the other types of hooks.

 steps: - download: none

 Pipeline artifacts are the next generation of build artifacts and are the recommended way to work with artifacts.
-Artifacts published using the Publish Build Artifacts task can continue to be downloaded using Download Build Artifacts, but can also be downloaded using the latest Download Pipeline Artifact task.
+Artifacts published using the Publish Build Artifacts task can still be downloaded using Download Build Artifacts, but we recommend using the latest Download Pipeline Artifact task instead.

 When migrating from build artifacts to pipeline artifacts:

 By default, the Download Pipeline Artifact task downloads files to